Our learning is structured around these key areas:

 Earn new qualifications to boost your career and demonstrate your abilities.

 ICE is hosting the World Federation of Engineering Organizations’ (WFEO) Committee on Engineering and the Environment from 2019 to 2023.
-As part of a new blog series, committee members provide a snapshot of climate change impacts and solutions in their part of the world.
+In this blog series, committee members provide a snapshot of climate change impacts and solutions in their part of the world.
 To kick off, Professor Jianping Wu of Beijing’s Tsinghua University and his colleagues, Jing He and Xiaodong Guan, survey the scene in China.

 To kick off the WFEO Climate Stories blog series, Professor Jianping Wu of Tsinghua University and his colleagues Jing He and Xiaodong Guan give some insight into climate change in China.